 - The Technical Team, under John Hoyle, is responsible for ensuring the smooth running of websites within AAWA’s information network.
 It identifies websites that are of long-term critical importance to AAWA’s objectives, and offers support to the owners to safeguard their future legacy.
 It supports other AAWA teams in overcoming any technical issues that may arise.

 - The Writing Team prepares well-researched written material in furtherance of AAWA’s objectives.

 - The Translation and International Communications Team, which is headed by Marvina Benzekri, brings together a network of talented linguists from all over the world who can work together to disseminate news about Watchtower and its harmful practices into a variety of languages.

 - The Speaker’s Team is a group of dedicated AAWA volunteers who are willing to use their own voices to further AAWA’s message, either through videos or through appealing to local communities in person.

-- The Social Media Team is responsible for AAWA’s presence on social media websites such as Facebook and Twitter, and handles the administration of AAWA’s various online groups.
+- The Social Media Team is responsible for AAWA’s presence in social media networks such as Facebook and Twitter, although it should be noted that AAWA is not a social network.

 If you are interested in joining any of the above teams, please visit our volunteer page and download our questionnaire.